 3) Focus on Chokepoints

 This is key for every kind of service delivery and not only for DevOps.
 Don’t hesitate to review your processes and fix the area where they stall or block.
-Often, time can be lost by waiting for approvals in a change process for instance, or simply trying to find who’s to blame for the latest incident.
-A better communication in DevOps not only allows people to understand better what happens throughout the whole process, but also has the added benefit of finding a fixing the areas where chokepoints are.
+Often, time can be lost by waiting for approvals in a change process forexample, or simply trying to find who’s to blame for the latest incident.
+A better communication in DevOps not only allows people to better understand what happens throughout the whole process, but also has the added benefit of finding a fixing the areas where chokepoints are.

 Working in DevOps generally prevents backtracking, losing efficiency and wasting time on work that has already been done.
 Too often before, there was a disparity between what the client needed and what was created by the developer.
 With DevOps, being in constant communication with all the actors of a process, you avoid miscomprehensions and find a renewed efficiency.

 Furthermore, DevOps is not an exclusive management philosophy, or contradicting other methods: An Agile methodology for instance, can be combined with a DevOps management philosophy.
-It must be stressed however, that DevOps is not as simple as using a magic wand and does not solve every problem that could be in an IT department.
+It must be stressed however, that DevOps is not as simple as using a magic wand and does not solve every problem that could exist in an IT department.
 Applying DevOps in an IT environment is something that requires a lot of work and adaptation.

 4) Know your processes, eliminate distractions and use good methods

 There’s also undoubtedly a technological aspect to the implementation of a DevOps philosophy and that comes with the use of automation.
 Too often you see a project working in a testing environment and then, by sending it live, brand new bugs appear.

 IT teams cannot be spending all their time dealing with incidents and fixing bugs.
 This affects the communication between teams.
 So, in order to deal with those frequent and repetitive tasks, processes like your deployment, testing and integration processes can be automated.
 Otherwise, as stated, communication suffers, from the developer, all the way to the client.